zhurai/SimpleScripts/Userscripts/README.md

-# Greasemonkey Scripts
+# Userscripts
-To use these Greasemonkey/Tampermonkey scripts, you need to open the javascript file and copy it into a New Userscript.
+To use these Greasemonkey/Tampermonkey scripts, you need to open the javascript file and copy it as a userscript.

 - **bilibili-autoUnMute.js** - Automatically unmutes Bilibili videos *(archived)*
 - **bilibili-fullScreen.js** - Automatically fullscreens Bilibili videos